Save the Date – Symposium 2014

 We’re excited to announce an amped-up lineup of SIX speakers this year!
-Our confirmed presenters are curator Suzanne Ramljak, historian Stephen Fliegel, metalsmith Myra Mimlitsch-Gray, artist Jennifer Trask, blacksmith Tom Joyce and jeweler Todd Pownell.
+Our confirmed presenters are curator Suzanne Ramljak, historian Stephen Fliegel, metalsmith Myra Mimlitsch-Gray, artist Jennifer Trask, jeweler Todd Pownell, and Vivian Beer.

 Of the many reasons for us to gather in Tacoma this year, one of the best is to witness the unveiling of the exhibition Protective Ornament: Contemporary Armor to Amulets, which opens on the day of the Symposium.
 Our speaker Suzanne Ramljak, also known as the editor of Metalsmith magazine, curated the show and will be at the Tacoma Art Museum to celebrate the opening with initiator, Carissa Hussong, of the Metal Museum in Memphis.

 We’ve chosen the beautiful backdrop of the History Museum to hold the Symposium, thanks to its easy walking distance to TAM.
 And if you are keen on making the most of the trip, our Symposium date coincides with the annual Tacoma Arts Month which is going to feature Metal-Urge, a celebration of metal arts, so there will be lots to see and do all through October.